-Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal (Opinion)
+Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal [Opinion]

 Social media users have jumped all over President Obama’s latest distinguished award with suggestions the pinning of this medal is the result of some finagling on Obama’s part to buff up his legacy.
-The clock is winding down for Obama’s time in office and he is making the most of what little time is left by putting things in order before Donald Trump takes the helm.
+The clock is winding down for Obama’s time in office, and he is making the most of what little time is left by putting things in order before Donald Trump takes the helm.

 Apparently padding his legacy with a new medal of honor is part of that agenda, according to the social media users who are watching Obama in his last days as president of the nation.
 Breitbart reports President Obama has added “another prestigious medal to his Nobel Prize Collection when he had Defense Secretary Ash Carter award him with the Department of Defense Medal for Distinguished Public Service.”